Charles, Duke of Vendôme: Italian campaign of 1523

-Amiral Bonnivet led the French invasion of the ducato di Milan for François.
+Amiral Bonnivet led the French invasion of the ducato di Milan for Francis.
 He had with him around 30,000 men, compared to his Imperial adversaries who had mustered approximately 15,000.
 According to the historian Le Roux, he also boasted two princes du sang in his ranks: the duc de Vendôme and duc d'Alençon, as well as the maréchal de La Palice.
 Vendôme cannot have been with the army long, as he was in Paris before October was out.
 Outnumbered, the Imperial army, led by the condotierri commander Colonna retreated into Milan, with the French army establishing itself before the city at the end of September.
 Ill inclined to directly assault the well defended city, Bonnivet looked to isolate the city by controlling its surrounds.
 The famed French chevalier, the seigneur de Bayard failed to secure Cremona for the royal army.
 Around the end of 1523, the Imperial commander Colonna died, and was replaced by the viceroy of Naples de Lannoy.
 Lannoy looked to attack the French supply lines rather than confront the invaders directly.
 In early 1524 the French army under Bonnivet withdrew towards Novara, with his troops beginning to desert him.
 As the army was crossing the river Sesia, northwest of Novara, the Imperial force leapt on them.
 The French rearguard was forced back, and Bonnivet, wounded, was evacuated back to France.
 Command of the French army fell to Vendôme's brother Saint-Pol with the force being subject to another attack on 30 April in which Bayard was shot by an arquebus.
 The campaign now entered France, with the connétable de Bourbon invading Provence.
 The army of Bonnivet re-entered the kingdom in June 1524.